-Pellets smokers produce adequate smoke to cook meats and poultry with good flavor.
-However, the is no comparison to charcoal and chunk woods when it comes to smoking.
-Charcoal and wood chunks combined give you the most control and amount of smoke.
+Pellet smokers produce adequate smoke to cook meats and poultry with good flavor.
+However, there is no comparison between charcoal and chunk wood when it comes to smoking.
+Charcoal and wood chunks combined to give you the most control and amount of smoke.

 Which is better, pellet smoker or electric smoker?